 - Increase community awareness on gaining/maintaining mental wellbeing.

-- Work with health and other sectors (e.g. Education, Territorial Local Authorities) to recognise determinants of mental health and wellbeing and to develop mental health promoting practices.
+- Work with health and other sectors (such as Education and Councils) to recognise determinants of mental health and wellbeing and to develop mental health promoting practices.

 - Engage with the Canterbury, South Canterbury and West Coast communities in promoting mental health and wellbeing.

 - Work with South Canterbury and West Coast youth around mental wellbeing, especially resiliency and social inclusion.